 court date.
 The filing fee is $20.00.

-The party you are filing against must live, work, or have a place of business in the Town of Otego.
+The party you are filing against must live, work, have a place of business, or own property you are/were renting (and your claim is related to tenancy or lease) in the Town of Otego.
 The allowable maximum amount to claim in Otego Town Court is $3,000.00.
 For more information, please read the NY Courts Small Claims Handbook.
 For claims up to $1,000.00, the filing fee is $10.00.
 For claims over $1,000.00 the filing fee is $15.00.

 Be sure to review all information and instructions printed on your ticket(s).
 It is your obligation to enter a plea to each ticket, on or by the return date on the ticket, and to make sure the Court receives that plea.